kristinemlarson/gnssIR_matlab_v3/README.md

 and stored in EXE.

-* CRX2RNX, Compressed to Uncompressed RINEX, http://terras.gsi.go.jp/ja/crx2rnx.html This must be stored in the EXE directory.
+* CRX2RNX, Compressed to Uncompressed RINEX, which you can find at http://terras.gsi.go.jp/ja/crx2rnx.html This must be stored in the EXE directory.